NemesisGuy/nemesisnet/README.md

 Developer notes
 - No build step: edit `index.html` and the CSS files directly.
-- Critical CSS is inlined for convenience; longer mode-specific CSS lives in `nemesis-mode.css` and `aurora-mode.css`.
+- Critical CSS is inlined for convenience; longer mode-specific CSS lives in `public/styles/nemesis-mode.css` and `public/styles/aurora-mode.css`.
 - JS helpers (in `index.html`) manage theme persistence, mobile menu overlay, and a small typing animation.

 Accessibility